rcmohanraj/DataStructures/README.md

 Its a tree where a parent node will have left and right child.
 Not necessary to be in order.
 Also each node has up to two leaves

 #### Binary Search Tree
-Its similar to Binary Tree with left and right child will be order against its root nodes.
+It's a special form of Binary Tree with left and right child will be order against its root nodes. (left will be smaller and right will be higher)

 Binary search tree allows for quick lookup of data.
 Current node is always greater than left child and lesser than the right child.
 Also for the root node, all left sub tree nodes will be smaller and all the right sub tree nodes will be higher.